 The county’s Vance Property is one of the largest undeveloped areas in East County.
 It is located along 182nd and 190th Avenues in the Rockwood and Centennial neighborhoods of Gresham.
 In about 90 acres, it includes Vance Park, the Vance Pit Quarry, and yards and buildings used by the county’s Transportation Division.

 We are making plans for the future of this site.
-Some of it will need to be cleaned up before we do anything with it.
 We must ensure that some of it will remain available to be used by Transportation and other county agencies for years to come.
 Some of it will continue to be used as a park.
 But we also want to use it to provide other benefits to the community.

 What’s Been Done